 In lessons students will be expected to take an active part in investigating and discussing new concepts and ideas.
 Both individual, paired and group work will be undertaken as appropriate.
 Internal assessment will be taken through the two years enabling feedback on exam technique, development of good study skills as well as supporting students with the focused learning of the concepts, ideas and problem solving skills.
 A graphical calculator will be used during lessons to support learning.

-In addition to the standard College entry requirements (see below), this course normally requires students to have achieved grade 6 or above in Higher Level GCSE Mathematics .
+In addition to the standard College entry requirements, this particular course normally requires students to have achieved grade 6 or above in Higher Level GCSE Mathematics .
 Students who achieve the minimum grade 6 will be required to take an algebra assessment during enrolment to assess whether the A-level Mathematics course is appropriate.

 It is by no means the case that those with mathematics qualifications necessarily follow careers in which they practice the art of Mathematics.
 The application of Mathematics can, however be found to varying degrees in many career areas.
 Mathematics graduates can expect to be looked upon favourably by a wide range of prospective employers.

 Mathematics goes well alongside subjects such as Physics, Chemistry, Economics, Psychology, Computer Science and Biology.